puppetlabs/puppetlabs-apache/README.md

 #### Defined type: `apache::balancer`

 Creates an Apache load balancing group, also known as a balancer cluster, using [`mod_proxy`][].
-Each load balancing group needs one or more balancer members, which you can declare in Puppet with the  [`apache::balancermember`][] define.
+Each load balancing group needs one or more balancer members, which you can declare in Puppet with the  [`apache::balancermember`][] defined type.

-Declare one `apache::balancer` define for each Apache load balancing group.
+Declare one `apache::balancer` defined type for each Apache load balancing group.
 You can export `apache::balancermember` defined types for all balancer members and collect them on a single Apache load balancer server using [exported resources][].

 **Parameters within `apache::balancer`**: